-Denver Public Works and Denver Parks & Recreation are improving water quality and constructing a new playground at La Lomita Park, formerly known as Asbury and Tejon Park.
+Denver's Department of Transportation and Infrastructure (DOTI) and Denver Parks & Recreation are improving water quality and constructing a new playground at La Lomita Park, formerly known as Asbury and Tejon Park.

 Asbury & Tejon Park was converted from a drainage way into a neighborhood park in early 1970s.
 The park continues to act as a critical stormwater detention facility for nearly 280 acres of the community surrounding the park, but provides very little water quality benefit due to the engineered concrete channel in the center of the park.